WellthCare

 2. The Claims Payment Process

-Once the primary plan is identified, the claims adjudication follows a clear sequence:
+Once the primary plan is identified, claims are processed in this order:

 1. The member receives medical care and the provider submits the claim to the primary plan.

-2. The primary plan processes the claim according to its normal rules (deductibles, copays, coinsurance, network discounts) and pays its portion.
-It then generates an Explanation of Benefits (EOB) showing the total charge, allowed amount, what it paid, and the patient's remaining responsibility.
+2. The primary plan processes the claim using its normal rules (deductibles, copays, coinsurance, network discounts) and pays its share.
+It then sends an Explanation of Benefits (EOB) showing the total charge, allowed amount, what it paid, and the member's remaining responsibility.

-3. The member or provider then submits the claim, along with the EOB from the primary plan, to the secondary plan.
+3. The member or provider then sends the claim, along with the primary plan's EOB, to the secondary plan.

 4. The secondary plan reviews the claim.
-It will not duplicate payments.
-It calculates what it would have paid if it were primary, then subtracts what the primary plan already paid.
+It won't duplicate payments.
+It calculates what it would have paid if it were primary, then subtracts what the primary already paid.
 It may pay some or all of the member's remaining cost-share (like deductibles or coinsurance), up to its normal benefit limits.
-The goal is that the member's total out-of-pocket cost is no more than it would have been under the more generous of the two plans alone.
+The goal: the member's total out-of-pocket cost is no more than it would have been under the more generous of the two plans alone.

 Why Coordination of Benefits Matters for Employers and Plan Design

-For employers sponsoring health plans, effective COB administration is non-negotiable.
-It directly impacts plan costs and compliance.
-A failure to properly coordinate benefits means the plan may overpay for claims, wasting precious healthcare dollars.
-From a compliance perspective, COB is integral to plan operations under ERISA, which requires plans to be operated in accordance with their terms and for the exclusive benefit of participants.
-Furthermore, the Affordable Care Act (ACA) mandates that plans meet minimum value standards, and COB calculations must align with these requirements to avoid penalties.
+For employers who sponsor health plans, getting COB right isn't optional.
+It directly affects plan costs and compliance.
+If benefits aren't coordinated properly, the plan may overpay -- wasting money.
+On the compliance side, COB is part of plan operations under ERISA, which requires plans to be run according to their terms and for the exclusive benefit of participants.
+The Affordable Care Act (ACA) also requires plans to meet minimum value standards, and COB calculations must line up with those rules to avoid penalties.

-Innovative benefit systems like WellthCare introduce a nuanced layer to this conversation.
-As a "Health-to-Wealth Operating System" that sits alongside an existing health plan and is used first for $0-co-pay preventive care, its relationship with the primary medical plan must be clearly defined.
+Systems like WellthCare — a "Health-to-Wealth Operating System" that sits alongside an existing health plan and kicks in first for $0-copay preventive care — add a nuanced layer.
+The relationship with the primary medical plan has to be clearly defined.
+WellthCare ensures employees get immediate value from $0-co-pay preventive care and build long-term retirement savings simultaneously.
 In this model, WellthCare acts as a first-dollar benefit for specific preventive services, not a traditional insurance plan.
-This design inherently reduces the claim volume submitted to the primary BUCA (Blue Cross, UnitedHealthcare, Cigna, Aetna) or self-funded plan, thereby lowering the employer's overall claims experience and future premiums.
-The COB logic here is streamlined: WellthCare pays its defined benefit for the preventive service, and any subsequent, non-preventive care related to that service would then follow standard COB rules with the major medical plan.
-This proactive approach turns COB from a reactive claims-paying function into a strategic cost-containment tool.
+That design cuts the claim volume submitted to the primary BUCA (Blue Cross, UnitedHealthcare, Cigna, Aetna) or self-funded plan, lowering the employer's overall claims experience and future premiums.
+The COB logic is streamlined: WellthCare pays its defined benefit for the preventive service, and any non-preventive follow-up care then follows standard COB rules with the major medical plan.
+This turns COB from a reactive claims-paying function into a strategic cost-containment tool.

 Best Practices for Managing Coordination of Benefits

-• Robust Enrollment & Data Collection: During open enrollment and qualifying life events, actively ask employees about other coverage (spouse's plan, Medicare, etc.).
+• Smart Enrollment & Data Collection: During open enrollment and qualifying life events, ask employees about other coverage (spouse's plan, Medicare, etc.).
 Use clear, simple questions on enrollment forms.

-• Clear Communication: Educate employees on COB rules, especially the birthday rule.
-Provide examples.
-This reduces confusion and member frustration when claims are processed.
+• Clear Communication: Explain COB rules to employees, especially the birthday rule.
+Give examples.
+This cuts down confusion and member frustration when claims are processed.

-• Leverage Technology: Utilize modern benefits administration platforms and carrier systems that automate COB identification and claims sequencing.
-Many systems can perform database searches (like through the Health Care Eligibility Verification System) to identify other coverage.
+• Use Technology: Use modern benefits administration platforms and carrier systems that automate COB identification and claims sequencing.
+Many systems can search databases (like the Health Care Eligibility Verification System) to find other coverage.

-• Audit and Recover: Implement a process for post-payment recovery (subrogation) when the plan mistakenly pays as primary.
+• Audit and Recover: Set up a process for post-payment recovery (subrogation) when the plan pays as primary by mistake.
 This protects plan assets.

-• Document Everything: Ensure your Summary Plan Description (SPD) and plan documents have a clear, detailed COB section.
-This is your legal foundation for administering the rule.
+• Document Everything: Make sure your Summary Plan Description (SPD) and plan documents have a clear, detailed COB section.
+That's your legal foundation for enforcing the rule.

-In essence, Coordination of Benefits is the essential plumbing of the health benefits system when multiple coverages intersect.
-When executed well, it ensures financial fairness for all parties-plans pay what they owe, providers are paid appropriately, and members are protected from overpaying.
-For forward-thinking organizations, integrating a system like WellthCare that reduces the complexity and cost of primary claims represents the next evolution of benefits strategy, moving from simply managing sickness payments to actively investing in prevention and wealth-building.
+Coordination of Benefits is the plumbing of the health benefits system when multiple coverages collide.
+Done right, it keeps things fair — plans pay what they owe, providers get paid appropriately, and members don't overpay.
+For organizations that want to go further, integrating a system like WellthCare — which reduces the complexity and cost of primary claims — points to the next step in benefits strategy: moving from managing sickness to investing in prevention and wealth-building.

 ← Back to Blog